abirmetya/test_repo/README.md

 # test_repo
 This is a test repo created for git practice.
-The following course of udemy is highly usefull to learn git
+The following course on Udemy is highly useful for learning git.
+Hey how are you?

 "Learn to master git and GitHub in just one week!
 Learn how to use commits, branches, pull requests, and more!" by Jose Portilla